martinsmeder/scraping_loop/SPEC.md

 3. If needed, install required dependencies using Node.js
 4. Write scraping code to `script.js`
 5. Run `script.js`
-6. On success: save output as `/output/output_001.csv`
+6. On success or fail: save output as `/output/output_001.csv`
 7. On crash: save error output as `/output/error_001.txt`
 8. Append run entry to `log.txt`